Ghost guns seized from Maryland man

 On Feb.
 18, investigators observed the suspect in a Toyota Sienna vehicle registered to his Maryland address at the South Conduit Avenue meeting place as Bai allegedly sold the undercover officer 15 build kits for ghost guns as well as large-capacity ammunition feeding devices that hold more than 10 rounds of ammo and two complete ghost gun building kits for assault pistols, added Katz.

-Under state law an assault pistol is a semiautomatic handgun with a detachable magazine and are of several other features such as a threaded barrel.
+Under state law an assault pistol is a semiautomatic handgun with a detachable magazine and several other features such as a threaded barrel.

 The defendant allegedly sent a text to the undercover officer that said, “if you want more of the kits, let me know” and then scheduled another buy for March 8 at the same Rosedale location, according to the DA’s Office.
 Following the exchange, the police executed a court-authorized search warrant and allegedly recovered five different types of build kits, four lower receivers for AR-15s, four upper receiver internal parts, a model trigger group with a recoil spring assembly kit and 80 large capacity ammunition feeding devices in the vehicle.